bagisto/bagisto-docs/src/ai/magic-ai.md

 # Magic AI

-Magic AI is Bagisto's built-in AI engine.
+Magic AI is Bagisto's built-in generative AI engine.
 It powers content and image generation in the admin panel and AI features on the storefront, using whichever AI provider you configure.
+It is the merchant-facing half of Bagisto's [agentic commerce](./introduction.md) story; the shopper-facing half, agents acting on the storefront, is [WebMCP](./webmcp.md).

 It is built on the [Laravel AI](https://laravel.com/docs/ai) SDK, so a single configuration works across every supported provider.
 The package is the same on Bagisto 2.4 and the current